Volkswagen Scirocco: Second generation (1981)

 Halfway through the 1984 model year, a new space-saver spare wheel was added, that provided room for a larger fuel tank (with a second "transfer" fuel pump).
 Leather interior, power windows and mirrors, air conditioning, and a manual sunroof were options for all years.
 The 1984 model year saw the return of two windshield wipers (vs the large single wiper), absent since the 1976 models.

 Eleven different engines were offered in the Type 2 Scirocco over the production run, although not all engines were available in all markets.
 These engines included both carburetor and fuel injection engines.
 Initially all models had eight-valve engines.
 A 16-valve head was developed by tuner Oettinger in 1981, with the modification adopted by Volkswagen when they showed a multi-valve Scirocco at the 1983 Frankfurt Motor Show.
 It went on sale in Germany and a few other markets in July 1985, with a catalyzed model arriving in 1986.
 Displacements ranged from 1.3 liters up to 1.8 liters.
-Power ranged from 44 kW (60 PS) to 82 kW (112 PS) for the 8-valve engines and either 95 kW (129 PS) or 102 kW (139 PS) for the 16-valve engines.
+Power ranged from 60 to 112 PS for the 8-valve engines and either 95 or 102 PS for the 16-valve engines, depending on whether or not a catalytic converter was installed.

 Numerous trim levels existed, depending on the model year and market, and included the L, CL, GL, LS, GLS, GLI, GT, GTI, GTL, GTS, GTX, GT II, Scala, GT 16V and GTX 16V.
-Special limited edition models including the California Edition (1983, USA), Storm (1984, UK), White Cat (1985, Europe), Tropic (1986, Europe), Wolfsburg Edition (1983–1985, USA and Canada) and Slegato (1988, Canada) were also produced.
-These special models typically featured unique interior/exterior color combinations, special alloy wheels and had special combinations of options such as leather, multifunction trip computer and/or power windows as standard.
+There were als numerous limited edition models including the California Edition (1983, US), Storm (1984, UK), White Cat (1985, Europe), Tropic (1986, Europe), Wolfsburg Edition (1983–1985, US and Canada), and Slegato (1988, Canada).
+These special variants typically featured unique interior/exterior color combinations, special alloy wheels, and had special combinations of options such as leather, multifunction trip computer and/or power windows as standard.

 Scirocco sales continued until 1992 in Germany, the UK, and some other European markets.
 The Scirocco was briefly joined but effectively replaced by the Corrado in the VW line-up, although this had been on sale since 1988 and was aimed further upmarket.

 The Scirocco continued to be offered to Japanese buyers, but only the GTi with the 1.8 L engine in either manual or automatic transmissions, but starting with 1986 only the automatic transmission was offered.
 It did continue to comply with Japanese Government dimension regulations.